xiongxin/playground/cpp/TCPL/README.md

 function is called.

 **&&** means "rvalue reference" and is a reference to which we can bind an rvalue.
+**lvalue** means "something that can appear on the left-hand side of an assignment."
+So an rvalue is - to a first approximation - a value that you can't assign to, such as an integer returned by a function call, and an rvalue reference is a reference to something that nobody else can assign to.
+The `res` ocal variable in `operator+()` for `Vector`s is an example.

 #### Copy and Move